League-of-Foundry-Developers/fvtt-module-popout/README.md

 # PopOut!

-This Foundry VTT module lets you pop out journal entries into their own windows.
+This Foundry VTT module lets you pop out actor sheets and journal entries into their own windows.

 # Installation
 Install using the URL : `https://raw.githubusercontent.com/kakaroto/fvtt-module-popout/master/module.json`